-Building an addition on your home can pay off in the long run, but if you aren't careful you can easily break your budget in the process.
+Building an addition to your home can pay off in the long run, but if you aren't careful you can easily break your budget in the process.
 There are, fortunately, many ways in which you can save money on new home construction.
-Between hitting up your local recycling center to doing parts of the renovation yourself, here are nine ways to save on your new room addition.
+Between hitting up your local recycling center to doing parts of the renovation yourself, here are our top ten Do-It-Yourself ways to save money while you're building your new room addition.

 1. Start in the Offseason